-Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
-This is why our study skills tutors in the Youngstown region take the bigger picture into account.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+That’s why our study skills tutors in the Youngstown region focus on the larger picture.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 - Time management competencies for efficiently managing schedules and coursework.

 - Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.